CYHooo/GIS_Predict/README.md

 	pip install -r requirements.txt
 The package 'gdal' need use:

-	conda install -c conda-forge gdal==3.6.0 can fix with 'rasterio==1.3.4'
+	conda install -c conda-forge gdal==3.0.2
+If want to fix two packages

+	rasterio==1.3.4 & gdal==3.0.2

+Need use miniconda got a new env for rasterio <PROJ_LIB>

 # Usage
 Run main_code.py, and result will be created to path: